darklordVirtual/gmail-gpt/readme.md

 4. Enable "Developer mode" by clicking the toggle switch in the top right corner.

-5. Click the "Load Unpacked" button and select the `gpt3_gmail_extension` directory.
+5. Click the "Load Unpacked" button and select the `gmail-gpt` directory.

 The GPT-3 Assistant for Gmail extension icon should now appear in your Chrome toolbar.